Navidliverpool/TestUsers/Readme.md

 This is a motorcycle E-shop.

-When the project is run you could get into the admin side after registering.
+By registering to the website you could login as an Admin.

 :office_worker: ***Admin Side:***